SMEJ Holdings: 2013–2019: Further ventures, mergers, and acquisitions

+2020–present: Company restructuring and transition to SMEJ Holdings

-IRiver then merged with SM Mobile Communications (SM MC) and acquired a 100% stake in SM Life Design Company Japan (SM LDC), a subsidiary of SM Japan, with 30 billion won of the endowment amount.
-SM LDC was a company dedicated to distributing SM content and goods in Japan.
-On April 13, 2020, SM announced that SM Entertainment Japan had established its subsidiaries SMEJ and SMEJ Plus through the material division.
-On October 5, 2021, SM announced that its subsidiary SMEJ would merge with SM F&B Development Japan, based on Japanese company law, aimed to reduce costs and enhance management efficiency by incorporating management resources.
-The merger date happened on December 21 with a ratio of 1:0, citing that the merger company owns 100% of the stake in the consolidation organization and does not issue new shares.
+On April 13, 2020, SM announced that SM Entertainment Japan had established its subsidiaries SMEJ and SMEJ Plus through a physical separation, in which SM Japan transferred all of its operations—except for the fan club business—to SMEJ, which were then transferred to SMEJ Plus.
+By August 1, SMEJ was absorbed into Stream Media Corporation (SMC) and dissolved, resulting in SMC managing SM artists in Japan.
+On October 5, 2021, SM announced that its subsidiary SM Entertainment Japan would merge with SM F&B Development Japan, based on Japanese company law, aiming to reduce costs and enhance management efficiency by incorporating management resources.
+The merger date happened on December 1 with a ratio of 1:0, citing that the merger company owns 100% of the stake in the consolidation organization and does not issue new shares.
+On June 1, 2025, SMC changed its name to SM Entertainment Japan.
+Accordingly, SM Entertainment Japan also changed its name to SMEJ Holdings.